 Christmas is less than a week away.
 And if you haven’t already been attacked by the onset of candy treats and Christmas deserts, you will be.
 Most of us will be attending some sort of Christmas party this upcoming weekend.
 So, how do you survive the onslaught of unhealthy eating options?
 Do you act like a party pooper and politely refuse the food gifts or your loved ones?
-Do you say who cares and jump head first into the cake plate?
+Do you say who cares and jump headfirst into the cake plate?
 The answer lies somewhere in-between.
 With a proper eating plan, you can survive and even use this upcoming holiday eating extravaganza to your advantage.

 Go for the Protein First

-If you are like me, the first thing you do when you go to some else’s Christmas house party is make your way to the kitchen.
-I head there first to take an inventory of the food options, and to plan on what to eat once the eating signal is sent out.
-I always look for the protein options and then plan the rest of my eating around them.
+If you are like me, the first thing you do when you go to some else’s Christmas house party is making your way to the kitchen.
+Firstly, I head there first to take an inventory of the food options, and to plan on what to eat once the eating signal is sent out.
+Secondly, I always look for the protein options and then plan the rest of my eating around them.
 There is usually going to be some sort of chicken or ham.
 Go for that first.
 If you fill your plate up with protein you are less likely to eat too much candy and deserts later.

 Only go Back for Seconds

-Don’t be one of those people that abandons all hope of staying lean after they eat one unhealthy piece of food.
+However, don’t be one of those people that abandons all hope of staying lean after they eat one unhealthy piece of food.
 Don’t throw the towel in just yet.
 If you have been training correctly for the past year, one piece of desert or candy isn’t going to stop your gains.
 In all reality, one piece of cake isn’t going to do anything to you except slightly speed up your metabolism.

 Only go back for seconds.
 Don’t be the guy that hovers around the kitchen all day long filling up his empty plate with reckless abandonment.
 Ever heard of the saying that too much of a good thing is bad?
 By only going back for seconds and primarily eating protein, you will not feel the need to eat three or four servings of dessert.
 You should be fine just eating one or two pieces of normal sized cake or pie.